 Pulse dialing is when a push button phone uses a ticking noise to dial a call.
-It is an emulation of the rotary method of dialling from older phones.
+It is an emulation of the rotary method of dialing from older phones.

 With pulse dialing, a number of clicks are produced on the phone line depending on what number is pressed.
 The button ‘3’ will produce 3 clicks, the button ‘9’ will produce 9 clicks, and ‘0’ will produce 10 clicks.

 Almost all of today’s phone networks use “tone” dialing (emitting a different sounding beep for each button).
 However, most networks are still compatible with the rotary/pulse method.

 - Fax Authority Glossary – Tone/Pulse – Our glossary entry on the tone/pulse switch.

 - Wikipedia – Pulse Dialing – Entry on pulse dialing.